 on the site by at least the amount by which the noise exceeded the threshold of category

-B, then the consequence 01819697613of
+B, then the consequence of

 transferring the site from NEC B to NEC A would be to change the advice to Noise